ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 Like big-$O$, this is a measure of the algorithm's growth rate.
 And like big-$O$, it works for any resource (usually time), and for some particular class of inputs of size $n$.

-The [lower bound]{.term} for an algorithm (or a problem, as we will discuss in section @sec:analyzing-problems) is denoted by the symbol $\Omega$, pronounced "big-Omega" or just "Omega".
+The [lower bound]{.term} for an algorithm (or a problem, as we will discuss in @sec:analyzing-problems) is denoted by the symbol $\Omega$, pronounced "big-Omega" or just "Omega".
 The following definition for $\Omega$ is symmetric with the definition of big-$O$.

 Lower bound